Hire and pay employees in

 Probation Period

 Probation periods are not mandatory.
-There is no minimum probation period.
-The maximum probation period is 6 months (180 days).
+There is no minimum probation period for indefinite contracts, and the maximum probation period is 6 months (180 days).

 btn_download